-If a shareholder wishes to have a proposal considered for inclusion in the Company's proxy materials for the 2003 Annual Meeting of Shareholders, the proposal must comply with the Securities and Exchange Commission's proxy rules, be stated in writing and be submitted on or before December 12, 2002.
+If a shareholder wishes to have a proposal considered for inclusion in the Company's proxy materials for the 2005 Annual Meeting of Shareholders, the proposal must comply with the Securities and Exchange Commission's proxy rules, be stated in writing and be submitted on or before December 11, 2004.
 Any proposals should be mailed to the Company at 601 Biotech Drive, Richmond, Virginia 23235, Attention: Thomas R. Reynolds, Secretary.

 In addition to any other applicable requirements, for business to be properly brought before the annual meeting by a shareholder, even if a proposal is not to be included in the Company's proxy statement, the Company's Bylaws provide that the shareholder must give timely notice in writing to the Secretary of the Company not later than 90 days prior to the annual meeting.
-As to each matter, the notice must contain (i) a brief description of the business to be brought before the annual meeting (including the specific proposal to be presented) and the reasons for addressing it at the annual meeting, (ii) the name of, record address of, and class and number of shares beneficially owned by the shareholder proposing such business and (iii) any material interest of the shareholder in such business.
-The 2002 Annual Meeting of Shareholders of the Company will be held on May 22, 2003.
+As to each matter, the notice must contain (i) a brief description of the business to be brought before the annual meeting (including the specific proposal to be presented) and the reasons for addressing it at the annual meeting (ii) the name of, record address of, and class and number of shares beneficially owned by the shareholder proposing such business and (iii) any material interest of the shareholder in such business.

 The Company's Bylaws provide that a shareholder of the Company entitled to vote for the election of directors may nominate persons for election to the Board of Directors by mailing written notice to the Secretary of the Company not later than (i) with respect to an election to be held at an annual meeting of shareholders, 90 days prior to such meeting, and (ii) with respect to an election to be held at a special meeting of shareholders for the election of directors, the close of business on the seventh day following the date on which notice of such meeting is given to shareholders.
-Any such shareholder's notice shall include (a) the name and address of the shareholder and of each person to be nominated, (b) a representation that the shareholder is a holder of record of stock of the Company entitled to vote at such meeting and intends to appear in person or by proxy at the meeting to nominate each person specified, (c) a description of all arrangements or understandings between the shareholder and each nominee and any other person (naming such person) pursuant to which the nomination is to be made by the shareholder, (d) such other information regarding each nominee as would be required to be included in a proxy statement filed pursuant to the proxy rules of the Securities and Exchange Commission, and (e) the consent of each nominee to serve as a director of the Company if so elected.
+Any such shareholder' notice shall include (a) the name and address of the shareholder and of each person to be nominated, (b) a representation that the shareholder is a holder of record of stock of the Company entitled to vote at such meeting and intends to appear in person or by proxy at the meeting to nominate each person specified, and (c) a description of all arrangements or understandings between the shareholder and each nominee and any other person (naming such person) pursuant to which the nomination is to be made by the shareholder, (d) such other information regarding each nominee as would be required to be included in a proxy statement filed pursuant to the proxy rules of the SEC, and (e) the consent of each nominee to serve as a director of the Company if so elected.